 My Kristin Ess french pin has been collecting dust and I am ashamed of it.
 I finally learned how to use it and seem to fall short in actually using it now.
 That’s all about to change.
 To inspire me, I thought I’d share 4 ways to use a hair pin.
 The Kristin Ess one is perfection, but there’s plenty of others to try which you can shop below.

 Since I donated my hair (you can read that post here) I have been actually styling my hair in more fun ways.
 Like this rope braid tutorial and also adding in some fun clips.
-But what I have yet to do it on my new short hair is use my hairpin!
+But what I have yet to do on my new short hair is use my hairpin!
 It’s probably easier, to be honest.
 So today’s post is designed to get a little fire under my butt to share some shorter styles.
 But until then, here are 4 really easy ways to use a french hairpin.
+And all you ned to achieve these looks is a great hair pin and lots of texturizing spray.
+Especially if you have more silky hair like myself, this makes a world of difference!
+You won’t be needing any bobby pins for these great looks that appear much more fancy than they really are.

 Shop hair pins